cosmos/evm/README.md

 Cosmos EVM can easily be integrated into your existing chain or added during the development of your upcoming chain launch by importing Cosmos EVM as a go module library.
-The Interchain Labs team provides you with integration guides and core protocol support depending on your needs and configurations.
+The Cosmos Labs team provides you with integration guides and core protocol support depending on your needs and configurations.
 **Updated documentation will be releasing soon!**

 ### Configurations